- Your Library

 8. Collection and Use of Personal Information

 a.
 The Member’s personal information collected for the purpose of creating, updating or maintaining the Account is collected under the authority of the Libraries Act, RSA 2000, c.
 L-11 and the Freedom of Information and Protection of Privacy Act, RSA 2000, c.
-F-25 and will be used by the Library only to provide and enhance Library Services and for internal research and statistical purposes.
+F-25 and will be used by the Library only to provide and enhance Library Services, for internal research and statistical purposes, and for other purposes permitted under this Library Services Agreement or applicable law.

 b.
-The Library may share personal information collected from the Member with other libraries where the Member has chosen to participate in a reciprocal borrowing arrangement such as the Alberta Library Card or the Alberta Wide Borrowing Card.
+The Library may share personal information collected from the Member with third-party service providers for the purpose of delivering Library Services, and other libraries where the Member has chosen to participate in a reciprocal borrowing arrangement such as the Alberta Library Card or the Alberta Wide Borrowing Card.

 c.
 Unless the Member has withdrawn consent, the Library may use the Member’s personal information to contact the Member to inform members of upcoming due dates on Library materials and to share news about Library Services and resources, upcoming events and programs, and opportunities to support the Library.